-Trump, Republican senators meet to thrash out wall-funding dilemma
+Trump says Senate unlikely to approve wall funds; shutdown looms

 “President Trump, you own the shutdown,” he said on the Senate floor.
 “You said so in your own words.”

+Republican Senators Bob Corker and Richard Shelby said negotiations were under way to see if a compromise funding bill could be shaped.

-After the White House meeting, Trump said there was a good chance a bill with wall funding would be defeated in the Senate and that a shutdown was likely.
+Trump had summoned Senate Republicans to the White House on Friday morning to push for his wall funding before they took up procedural votes on whether to consider a bill passed by the House of Representatives granting $5 billion for the wall.
+But afterward he said there was a good chance the bill would not clear the Senate and that a shutdown was likely.

+The procedural vote had the potential to be a drawn-out affair as many senators who had left Washington to start their Christmas break were trickling back to work.

-Senate Majority Leader Mitch McConnell urged the Senate to pass the bill approved by the House of Representatives on Thursday that would give Trump $5 billion toward building the wall on the Mexican border - one of the major themes of his presidency.
+Earlier in the week the Senate, where Republicans have a 51-49 majority, passed a short-term government funding bill that included no money for the wall.
+On Friday Senate Majority Leader Mitch McConnell urged his members to vote for a bill that was approved by the House on Thursday to give Trump $5 billion toward building the wall on the Mexican border - one of the major themes of his presidency.

-There still appeared to be little chance senators would go along with the House bill as they began procedural votes on whether to even consider it.

-Republican Senator Bob Corker bluntly said, “The $5 billion is not going to pass.”

-The Senate, where Republicans have only a 51-49 majority, already had approved funds for the government through Feb.
-8 in hopes of avoiding a partial government shutdown but without money for the wall.
-On Thursday Trump pushed fellow Republicans in the House to use the short-term funding bill as leverage to force through the border wall money despite Democratic objections.
+Republican Senators Lamar Alexander and Marco Rubio expressed frustration with what they said was a shifting position by the White House.
+Rubio said that earlier in the week the Republicans had supported the funding bill without wall money because Vice President Mike Pence had told them the White House was open to such a proposal.

+“We had a reasonable path and there was every indication from the president that he would sign it,” Alexander said.

-In a series of early-morning tweets on Friday, Trump urged McConnell to take up the amended bill from the House.
-He also called on McConnell to use the “nuclear option” to force a Senate vote on legislation with a simple majority, rather than the standard “supermajority” of 60 votes.
+In a series of early-morning tweets on Friday, Trump called on McConnell to use the “nuclear option” to force a Senate vote on legislation with a simple majority, rather than the standard “supermajority” of 60 votes.
 But there was not enough support among Republican senators to do so.

 The threat of a U.S. government shutdown, which would leave thousands of federal workers idled at Christmas, continued to fuel investor anxieties on Friday over the trajectory of global economic growth as world stocks extended a steep sell-off.

-The showdown added to tensions in Washington as lawmakers also grappled with Trump’s sudden move to pull troops from Syria, which prompted Defense Secretary Jim Mattis to resign, and furthered concerns over the investigation of Russian meddling in the 2016 election that Trump won.
+The showdown added to tensions in Washington as lawmakers also grappled with Trump’s sudden move to pull troops from Syria, which prompted Defense Secretary Jim Mattis to resign and furthered concerns over the investigation of Russian meddling in the 2016 election that Trump won.

 Three-quarters of government programs are fully funded through the end of the federal fiscal year next Sept.
 30, including those in the Defense Department, Labor Department and Health and Human Services.

-But funding for other agencies, including the Department of Homeland Security, the Justice Department and the Agriculture Department, is set to expire at midnight on Friday.
+But funding for other agencies, including the Department of Homeland Security, the Justice Department and the Agriculture Department, was set to expire at midnight on Friday.

 If the House measure is put to a vote in the Senate, Democrats have pledged to deny it passage.
 It remained unclear what would happen if the House measure fails there.